platformsh/platformsh-docs/src/languages/php/fpm.md

 ---
 title: "PHP-FPM sizing"
 weight: 5
-markup: mmark
-math: true
+---

-description: "Platform.sh uses a heuristic to automatically set the number of workers of the PHP-FPM runtime based on the memory available in the container.
+Platform.sh uses a heuristic to automatically set the number of workers of the PHP-FPM runtime based on the memory available in the container.
 This heuristic is based on assumptions about the memory necessary on average to process a request.
-You can tweak those assumptions if your application will typically use considerably more or less memory.<br><br>Note that this value is independent of the <code>memory_limit</code> set in <code>php.ini</code>, which is the maximum amount of memory a single PHP process can use before it is automatically terminated.
-These estimates are used only for determining the number of PHP-FPM workers to start."
+You can tweak those assumptions if your application will typically use considerably more or less memory.

+Note that this value is independent of the `memory_limit` set in `php.ini`, which is the maximum amount of memory a single PHP process can use before it is automatically terminated.
+These estimates are used only for determining the number of PHP-FPM workers to start.
----

 ## The heuristic